Administrative Professionals Day

-Administrative Professionals Day (also known as Secretaries Day or Admin Day) is a day observed yearly in a small number of countries.
+Administrative Professionals Day (also known as Secretaries Day or Admins Day) is a day observed yearly in a small number of countries.
 It is not a public holiday in any of them.
 In some countries, it falls within Administrative Professionals Week (the last full week of April in the United States).
 The day recognizes the work of secretaries, administrative assistants, executive assistants, personal assistants, receptionists, client services representatives, and other administrative support professionals.
 Typically, administrative professionals are given cards, flowers, chocolates, and lunches.